sree453/collegedemo/README.md

 2. Upload or mount the dataset
 3. Run the notebook cell-by-cell
 4. Enter a movie name to get recommendations
-5. Enter a description u can also get the recommendations
+5. Enter a description you can also get the recommendations

  👩‍💻 Author
 Sreeja Theegala